rafaelfiume/Rainbow/README.md

 Executes black-box end-to-end tests in the Supplier stack in the staging environment.
 The results are available [here](http://rafaelfiume.github.io/Rainbow/).

+The Supplier stack must be running in order to run Rainbow tests.

 ## Running the application locally

 Build with: